I have just returned from the most ah-mazing break in Iceland and it was truly magical.

 · Day 5: Hired a car (with Budget) and drove the Snaefulness Penninsula

 · Day 6: Drove from Rekyjavick along the South Coast taking in waterfalls, black sand beaches, glaciers and glacier lagoons.
 On this night we saw the magical Northern Lights too

 · Day 7: Shopping in Reykjavick (although had planned a whale watching tour that was called off due to weather conditions).
-You don’t need two full days in Reykjavick and so I would def recommend filling day with a wildlife tour such as whale watching or horse trekking if you have a spare day.
+You don’t need two full days in Reykjavick and so I would def recommend filling an extra day with a wildlife tour such as whale watching or horse trekking.

-The next post will cover what to pack for a wintery week in Iceland and thereafter I will give you some more info on the different activities and what I would most recommend.
-Stay tuned!
+The next post will cover what to pack for a wintery week in Iceland.
+TEASER: nothing glam will be worn,